Why You Can’t Solve The Equation For Love

 To explain why you’re not meeting someone to date – I turn to basic maths.

-Now you may think that love is 1 + 1 = 2 (or if you’re more open minded 1 + 1 + 1 = 3 etc.) However this doesn’t really reflect dating reality.
+Now you may think equation for love is 1 + 1 = 2 (or if you’re more open minded 1 + 1 + 1 = 3 etc.) However this doesn’t really reflect dating reality.

 For a ‘relationship’ outcome to work we need three separate variables to lock into place:

-1. You being in the right headspace, over your toxic ex, actually making an effort to meet new people, and upholding your personal standards.
+- 1. You being in the right headspace, over your toxic ex, actually making an effort to meet new people, and upholding your standards.

-2. Are they open to a relationship?
-Are things really over with their ex?
+- 2. Are they open to a relationship?
+Things are over with their ex?
 Are they stable enough in their life to offer you anything?
-Are they choosing to invest their time in you?
+How are they choosing to invest their time and are they investing it into you?

 The point being is that we can only control ourselves.

 To me this creates this kind of equation:

 1 + X + Y = Z